lineten/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependencies that are required for this change are listed
+- [X] All relevant items above have been checked